GabrielKoiran/Post-Brexit-Fishing-vessel-project/README.md

 # Post-Brexit-Fishing-vessel-project

 Publicly available code for my project with François-Charles Wolff on studying  the effects of a French 2023 post-Brexit aid package on French fish markets using a protected dataset containing the universe of fish sales in France.
+This first step of the research process consists in constructing counterfactual fish sale values for fishing vessels that were removed from circulation during 2024.

 This read-me file summarizes the origin of the data used for the beggining of this research project, the role of the different R files and the meaning of the various outputs.
 Unfortunately, some of the data used is protected data from Pr.
-Wolff, and I am not able to share it here, although I make available the code running on it and some of the related output.
+Wolff, and I am not able to share it here, although I make available the code running on it, as well as the related output.
+For all files available in this repository, there is a direct link (in blue) at the appropriate section in this readme file.

-This first step of the research process consists in constructing counterfactual fish sale values for fishing vessels that were removed from circulation during 2024.

 ## DATA FILES